circleci/circleci-docs/jekyll/_cci2/caching.md

 ### Partial Dependency Caching Strategies

-Many dependency managers do not play well with partial caches.
+Some dependency managers do not properly handle installing on top of partially restored dependency trees.

 {% raw %}